New conjecture on exact Dirac zero-modes of lattice fermions: Program for proof

 \section{Program for proof}

-In the previous section, we propose the conjecture on the equivalence between the maximal number of fermion species on the discretized manifold and the summation of Betti numbers of the continuum manifold, by studying the $D$-dimensional torus-lattice ${}^{\ast}T^{D}$, the hyperball-lattice ${}^{\ast}B^{D}$, the $D \times d$ dimensional cylinder-lattice ${}^{\ast}T^{D} \times {}^{\ast}B^{d}$ and the $D$-dimensional sphere lattice ${}^{\ast}S^{D}$.
+In the previous section, we propose the conjecture on the equivalence between the maximal number of exact Dirac zero-modes of free fermions on the discretized manifold and the summation of Betti numbers of the continuum manifold, by studying the $D$-dimensional torus-lattice ${}^{\ast}T^{D}$, the hyperball-lattice ${}^{\ast}B^{D}$, the $D \times d$ dimensional cylinder-lattice ${}^{\ast}T^{D} \times {}^{\ast}B^{d}$ and the $D$-dimensional sphere lattice ${}^{\ast}S^{D}$.
 We now propose a program for proof of the conjecture in terms of spectral graph theory and Hodge theory.
 In Hodge theory \cite{Hod41, Eck45, Dod76, DP76}, {\it the number of zero-eigenvalues of a $r$-th Laplacian ($\Delta_{r} = \partial_{r+1}\partial_{r+1}^{*} + \partial_{r}^{*} \partial_{r}$) defined on a complex chain coincides with the $r$-th Betti number}, where $\partial_{r}$ is a $r$-th boundary operator.
 Our program for the proof is inspired by this fact.

 In our program, we re-interpret lattice fermions as spectral graphs \cite{YM2022}.
 We define a Laplacian operator $\mathcal{L}$ of a graph $G(V,E)$ having the set of vertices $V$ and the set of edge $E$ as